-Network products frequently contain undetected software or hardware errors when new products or new versions or updates of existing products are first released to the marketplace.
+Network products frequently contain undetected software or hardware errors when new products or new versions or updates of existing products are released to the marketplace.
 In the past, we have experienced such errors in connection with new products and product upgrades.
-We have experienced component problems that caused us to incur higher than expected warranty and service costs and expenses and to take an accrual for anticipated expenses.
+We have experienced component problems that caused us to incur higher than expected warranty and service costs and expenses, and to take an accrual for anticipated expenses.
 Such expenses adversely affected our recent results.
-We have undertaken extensive efforts to address these issues, however until these programs are completed, these expenses are expected to exceed normal levels.
-In the future, we expect that, from time to time, such errors or component failures will be found in new or existing products after the commencement of commercial shipments including the components we incorporate in our products.
-These problems may have a material adverse effect on our business by causing us to incur significant warranty and repair costs, diverting the attention of our engineering personnel from new product development efforts, delaying the recognition of revenue and causing significant customer relations problems.
+We have undertaken extensive efforts to address these issues; however until these programs are completed, these expenses are expected to exceed normal levels.
+In the future, we expect that, from time to time, such errors or component failures will be found in new or existing products after the commencement of commercial shipments.
+These problems have adversely affected our business and may have a material adverse effect on our business by causing us to incur significant warranty and repair costs, diverting the attention of our engineering personnel from new product development efforts, delaying the recognition of revenue and causing significant customer relations problems.
 Further, if products are not accepted by customers due to such defects, and such returns exceed the amount we accrued for defect returns based on our historical experience, our operating results would be adversely affected.